 For signs and outdoor furniture, teak, cedar, and redwood are some of the best softwoods as they are resistant to both insects and rot.
 Pine and pressure treated wood are generally the best value.
 For signs and flat surfaces, waterproof plywood, such as marine plywood or Medium Density Overlay (MDO) plywood.
 PVC “wood” is also a great option as it will never rot, warp, and won’t be attractive to insects.

-Paint is one of the best sealers as it provide the most protection against ultraviolet degradation and moisture.
+Paint is one of the best sealers as it provides the most protection against ultraviolet degradation and moisture.
 The seal, however, is only as good as the condition of the paint.
 If the paint starts chipping or flaking, the seal will be broken.

 You can use outdoor rated polyurethane over raw wood or oil-based stain.
 It does have a tendency to amber which gives a warm, rustic look.
 Although exterior paint does not necessarily need a sealer, polyacrylic or water-based sealer works best over water-based stain and any kind of paint.
 A sealer may help the paint last longer and reduce weathering.

 Grab our free series "Weekend Home Projects that will Transform Your Life"